Skip to main content

 Join Adam and Finbar as they dance, draw, fly and joke their way into your hearts.

 Written by Adam Kelly and James Berlyn.
 Directed by James Berlyn.
 Performed by Adam Kelly.
-Animated by Ben Hollingsworth with Arts Mentorship by Joanna Keyser.
+Animated by Ben Hollingsworth with Arts Mentorship by Johanna Keyser.
 Sound design: Tristen Parr.
 Lighting design: Pete Young.
 Dramaturgy (ARCO Jnr): Alex Desebrock.

 VERSION DETAILS